Fable (2004 video game): Reception

 Fable received positive reviews from both audiences and critics.
 The original Xbox version of the game has an aggregate critic score of 85% at both Metacritic and GameRankings.
 The game won more than fifty awards, and became the Xbox's fastest-selling game up to that time.
+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Fable with outstanding achievement in "Original Musical Composition" and "Character or Story Development", as well as nominations for "Outstanding Innovation in Console Gaming" and outstanding achievement in "Game Design" and "Gameplay Engineering".

 Fable's combat was praised.
 Staff from 1UP.com complimented the multiple approaches to combat which the publication stated made the game more a mini-game of its own: "Combat becomes its own minigame, with the goal not solely to beat a foe, but to beat it with skill and get the most from every fight.
 Slaughter becomes irrelevant, and the fights never become tedious."

 Though pointing out several flaws in the game such as bland character designs, Marc Saltzman of USAToday.com stated that the game "should satisfy you with its incredible depth, open-ended game play, and a solid story that gets even better about half-way through the adventure".
 Fable has been praised for its concept of free will and having consequences for the Hero's actions.
 Other aspects of the game positively received included the game's tongue-in-cheek characters and what The Observer called a "very British sense of humour, in the style of Monty Python or Douglas Adams".

 The short length of the main plot was criticised by reviewers, but many overlooked this due to the much larger array of side quests available to the player.